matteyas/cmd-config/README.md

 Disclaimer: Note that one of the features in cmd-config is that each new shell can return to the last path that it was closed on (using `xx` to close a shell will make new shells return to the previous path).
 This *will* change the behavior of any batch file you launch from Windows, since they will start a new shell before running, thus running in a potentially unexpected path.
 If one of your scripts fails, use `xxx` to disable the "return to last path" feature.

 ## macros.txt
 Macro definitions are loaded (in init.cmd) from this file.
+Note that some macros will only work if running the shell as admin.

 # Setup CMD Environment (macros etc.)
 1. clone into some path *without spaces*.